Want your coffee to actually taste strong—not just hot and dark?

 Double-brewed coffee has double the caffeine because double the amount of ground coffee is used to brew a cup of coffee.

-Double brewing coffee.
+Double brewing coffee for stronger coffee.

 Even if you’re not using double the amount of coffee but are instead using the other technique, you’ll still retract more caffeine from the coffee.